 There are no humans left in the heart of the greatest nuclear disaster in history.
 Nature thrives on the ruins of Pripyat – a city abandoned as a result of human arrogance.
 Quietly, the last of the self-settlers are passing away, leaving their homes empty forever.

-For many years I have been exploring and documenting Chernobyl, yet trips to the closed zone around the Chernobyl Nuclear Power Plant have always left me with a sense of incompleteness.
+For many years I have been exploring and documenting Chernobyl, yet trips to the closed zone around the Chernobyl Nuclear Power Plant have always left me with a sense of missing something.
 During these short visits, one can only capture fleeting glimpses of a bygone era, live out a post-apocalyptic adventure before returning to everyday life.

 back to homepage